apiok/documentation/docs/method/en/graph.user/graph.user.subscribe/post.md

 {% endhighlight %}

 $additional
+{% format_code Content-Type: application/json;charset=utf-8 header should be specified for all Graph API POST requests %}

 Messages about all new chat events will be sent to every Webhook has registered by this method.

 Messages about this events are sent to Webhook::